 This course explores the innovative narrative strategies that have ushered in a new Golden Age of TV.
 Careful visual and textual analysis of episodes is complemented by critical readings and comparisons to literature and cinema.

-Do visual representations of political principles have a peculiar power to produce, reproduce, and disturb political relations?
-An examination of art and metaphorical thinking in the socio-political realm from Plato to the modern state.
+Do visual representations of political principles have the power to produce, reproduce, and disturb political relations?
+An examination of art and metaphorical thinking in the political realm from Plato to the modern state.

 Why does the state kill its own?
 Why did “barbaric” practices not end with enlightenment?
 Answers come from texts in political theory, philosophy, history, and the social sciences.

 Aristotle called statecraft one of the practical arts and cited athletics as a case in point: if you can grasp the interesting complexities of a sport, you’ll be prepared to live life at its best.
 Baseball stands out in this quest.

 Mystical verse plays a vital role in both Judaism and Islam.
 This class looks at key works from both of these bodies of verse and examines the cultural and historical matrices that gave rise to poetry.